Lake Colorado City State Park

 Lake Colorado City State Park is a 500-acre state park southwest of Colorado City in Mitchell County, Texas, United States and is administered by the Texas Parks and Wildlife Department (TPWD).
 Lake Colorado City State Park is located on Lake Colorado City, a reservoir on Morgan Creek, a tributary of the Colorado River.
-TPWD leased the land in 1971 for 99 years from a local utility company.
 The park opened in 1972.

+History

+Lake Colorado City was developed in 1949 by damming Morgan Creek.
+A power station being built needed the reservoir water to cool its generators.
+TPWD leased the land for the park for 99 years in 1971 from the utility company.
 Between 2012 and 2014, the park averaged 7,643 visits per year.
 That number jumped to an average of 27,817 between 2019 and 2021, the peak years of the COVID-19 pandemic in Texas.
+TPWD acquired ownership of the park from Vistra Corp. in 2024.

 Nature

 Lake Colorado City State Park lies in the Rolling Plains ecoregion of Texas and originally consisted mostly of grassland.
 Mesquite has since taken over as the dominant plant.
 TPWD periodically carries out a controlled burn to eliminate the mesquite and return the land to open prairie.